NuGet/NuGet.Client/docs/coding-guidelines.md

 1. We use four spaces of indentation (no tabs).

 1. We use `_camelCase` for internal and private fields and use `readonly` where possible.
 Prefix internal and private instance fields with `_`.
-Static fields are all CamelCase regardless of visibility.
+Static fields are all PascalCase regardless of visibility.
 When used on static fields, `readonly` should come after `static` (e.g. `static readonly` not `readonly static`).
 Public fields should be used sparingly and should use PascalCasing with no prefix when used.

 1. We avoid `this.` unless absolutely necessary.